-Rashed Aims For Grand Finale In Portugal
+Rashed aims for grand finale in Portugal

-A podium finish last weekend revived Al Mansoori's fortunes after his earlier disappointments, and he will be looking for a repeat performance as the championship reaches its climax on the Tariver circuit.
+A podium finish last weekend revived Al Mansoori’s fortunes after his earlier disappointments, and he will be looking for a repeat performance as the championship reaches its climax on the Tagus river circuit.

 Both drivers have acknowledged the winning culture instilled in Team Abu Dhabi by powerboat racing legend Guido Cappellini.
 The ten-time F1H2O champion has captured 17 world titles since becoming team manager eight years ago.